-Selina came back with "Mr. Old Delacroix's respects, and nobody in the house could sleep for that dog's perpetual barking at night."
+Selina came back with "Mr. Old Delacroix's respects, and nobody in the house could sleep for that dog's perpetual banking at night."
 "I had intended to call," said John cultivated person,' sad Mr. Delacroix; 'but this petty quarrelling is unworthy of a gentleman or a servant.
+One day Mr. Whyte found Nicola drowned in tears.
+The rabbit had lunched off her pet Brazilian tree, and torn up all the Japanese lily-buds in the border.
+"This won't do," said John.

 Whyte; "but as this unlooked-for coolness has arisen, it is perhaps better to keep my distance."
-'I'm told that Mr. Whyte is a very
+'I'm told that Mr. Whyte is a very body in range." single shot and the white object collapsed and fell over into a cluster of sweet-briar bushes.